ADD CONDITION

 Dosage and Administration

-For skin wound cleansing, rinse the area with water first.
-Apply the minimum amount of product needed to cover the skin or wound area and wash gently.
-Rinse the area thoroughly again to ensure cleanliness.
-Always use these products with caution, especially in premature infants or infants under 2 months of age, as they may cause irritation or chemical burns.
+When performing skin wound and general skin cleansing, first rinse the area with water.
+Apply the minimum amount of product necessary to cover the skin or wound area and wash gently.
+Rinse thoroughly again to ensure all product is removed.

 What to Avoid